-States and tribes should be aware that EPA and its Congressional appropriations committees are concerned regarding the amount of unexpended balances of STAG categorical grants.
-During the allocation process, EPA headquarters places significant emphasis on the utilization of prior years' funding.
+States and tribes should be aware that EPA and its Congressional appropriations committees place significant emphasis on the utilization of prior years' funding.
 Unused funds from prior years will be considered in the allocation process.
-Existing balances of cooperative agreement funds as reflected in EPA's Financial Data Warehouse could support an allocation amount below a grantee's request for funding or, if appropriate, deobligation and reallocation by EPA Regions as provided for in 40 CFR 35.118 and 40 CFR 35.518.
+Existing balances of cooperative agreement funds as reflected in EPA's Financial Data Warehouse could support an allocation amount below a grantee's request for funding or, if appropriate deobligation and reallocation by EPA Regions as provided for in 40 CFR 35.118 and 40 CFR 35.518 .
 Grantees should include a detailed explanation and justification of funds that remain in EPA's Financial Data Warehouse from prior years (that are related to response program activities or brownfield related activities).

 EPA Regional staff will review EPA's Financial Database Warehouse to identify the amount of remaining prior year(s) funds.
 The cooperative agreement recipient should work, as early as possible, with both their own finance department, and with their Regional Project Officer to reconcile any discrepancy between the amount of unspent funds showing in EPA's system, and the amount reflected in the recipient's records.
 The recipient should obtain concurrence from the Region on the amount of unspent funds requiring justification by the deadline for this request for funding.